CodeWithAnkitSinghal/XT-Core/JS-ES6/use case/README.md

 6. UC6-> Closure- Value caching
 Is function is claled with same value again and again, the value must be returned from cache.

+7. UC7-> Promise all using map api for the provided URLs, collect user informations in one call.

+8. UC8-> using fetch async and await create a server api to perform crud opertaion on profile data.